-Imagine closing your eyes to the day, enjoying a good night’s sleep, and waking in the morning feeling refreshed–mind, body, and soul.
-With these positive bedtime affirmations, you will be doing exactly this, visualizing and inviting the restful energy that will lead you into a peaceful place.
+Imagine closing your eyes to the day, enjoying a good night’s sleep, and waking in the morning feeling refreshed—mind, body, and soul.
+With these positive bedtime affirmations, you’ll be doing exactly this, visualizing and inviting the restful energy that will lead you into a peaceful place.

 “The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.” – Joseph Campbell

-With each new positive thought, you let a negative thought go.
-With each peaceful repetition, you affirm love and joy and send away fear and doubt.
+With each new positive thought, you make space for the possibility of one less negative thought.
+With each peaceful repetition, you affirm love and joy and repel fear and doubt.

 10 Calming Bedtime Affirmations

 I release today.

 I let go of fear, worry, anger, and blame.
 I release anxieties and stress.
 I release the heaviness of today and the weight on my shoulders.
 I let go of negative thoughts, and keep the happy ones.
 In my sleep will I find the freedom to know joy and peace again.